-Dr. Beresin previously served as residency training director in child and adolescent psychiatry at MGH for 29 years (24 of which was for the MGH/McLean Child and Adolescent Psychiatry Residency Training Program).
-In addition to his current role at The Clay Center, Dr. Beresin also directs the Elizabeth Thatcher Acampora Endowment, an outreach program to meet the needs of underserved youth and families in three community settings, as well as HMS’s year-long required course Patient Doctor III, which focuses on reflective practice, ethics, professionalism and interpersonal skills as the students develop their identities as physicians.
+Dr. Beresin previously served as residency training director in child and adolescent psychiatry at MGH for 29 years (24 of which were for the MGH/McLean Child and Adolescent Psychiatry Residency Training Program).
+In addition to his current role at The Clay Center, Dr. Beresin also directs the Elizabeth Thatcher Acampora Endowment, an outreach program to meet the needs of underserved youth and families in three community settings, as well as HMS’ year-long required course Patient Doctor III, which focuses on reflective practice, ethics, professionalism and interpersonal skills as students develop their identities as physicians.

-Dr. Beresin has consulted on a variety of television shows, including ER, Law and Order SVU and the Emmy Award-winning HBO children’s specials, Goodnight Moon and Other Sleepytime Tales (2000), Through a Child’s Eyes: September 11, 2001 (2003) and Classical Baby (2005).
-He was co-producer of a section of the Parent Resource Center for ABCNews.com.
+Dr. Beresin has consulted on a variety of television shows, including ER, Law and Order SVU and the Emmy Award-winning HBO children’s specials Goodnight Moon and Other Sleepytime Tales (2000), Through a Child’s Eyes: September 11, 2001 (2003) and Classical Baby (2005).
+He was also co-producer of a section of the Parent Resource Center for ABCNews.com.

 Dr. Beresin has published numerous papers and chapters on a variety of topics, including graduate medical education, mental health and media, eating disorders, personality disorders and child and adolescent psychiatric treatments.
 He is also deputy editor and media editor for Academic Psychiatry.View All Articles By Gene